Types of Thunderstorms

 Updrafts, and therefore new cells, continually re-form at leading edge of system with rain and hail following behind.
 Individual thunderstorm updrafts and downdrafts along the line can become quite strong, resulting in episodes of large hail and strong outflow winds which move rapidly ahead of system.

-While tornados occasionally form on the leading edge of squall lines they primarily produce "straight-line" wind damage.
+While tornadoes occasionally form on the leading edge of squall lines they primarily produce "straight-line" wind damage.

 This is damage as a result of the shear force of the down draft from a thunderstorm spreading horizontally as it reaches the earth's surface.